europeana/assembla-to-jira/README.md

 ## To do

-With such a complicated tool, there'll always be some loose ends and/or additional work to be done at a later time.
+With such a complicated tool, there will always be some loose ends and/or additional work to be done at a later time.
 Hopefully in the not so distant future, I'll have some time to tackle one or more of the following items:

 * Transition ticket status to blocked, testable, ready for acceptance, in acceptance testing, ready for deploy, e.g. in line with the original Assembla workflow.
 * Convert Assembla milestones and cardwalls to Jira sprints and agile scrum board.